 (VIII) include the date of receipt.

-(ii) If one or more intermediate persons will temporarily possess the device at the intended place of use prior to its possession by the user, the report shall also include the same information for both the intended user and each intermediate person, and clearly designate the intermediate person(s).
+(ii) If one or more intermediate persons will temporarily possess the device at the intended place of use before its possession by the user, the report shall also include the same information for both the intended user and each intermediate person, and clearly designate the intermediate person(s).

 (iii) If no commercial distributions have been made to persons in the agreement state during the reporting period, the report shall so indicate.